Obtaining a Portugal digital nomad visa is becoming increasingly easier, especially in the age of advanced remote working.

 - Valid travel insurance covering necessary medical expenses, including emergency assistance and repatriation;

-- Form authorizing access to Portuguese criminal record by the Immigration and Border Services (SEF);
+- Form authorizing access to Portuguese criminal records by the Immigration and Border Services (SEF);

 - Proof of means of subsistence, as stipulated by law;